openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-serviceExtensionAbility.md

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core

-**System API**: This is a system API and cannot be called by third-party applications.

 | Name| Type| Readable| Writable| Description|
 | -------- | -------- | -------- | -------- | -------- |
 | context | [ServiceExtensionContext](js-apis-inner-application-serviceExtensionContext.md)  | Yes| No| ServiceExtensionContext, which is inherited from **ExtensionContext**.|